 - 1 pound black-eyed peas dried

-- 2 pound pork shoulder roast diced into 1/2-inch cubes with any large chunks of fat removed
+- 2 pounds pork shoulder roast diced into 1/2-inch cubes with any large chunks of fat removed

 - 1 medium onion diced

 - 1 bell pepper seeded and diced (green or red)